Old Friends. New Friends.

 One by one, the group dwindles, but not before learning much about one another and, even more, about themselves.
 The blessing of their friendships is how they are able influence each other’s lives.
 Willing to invest and take the risks that friendship requires, they are also able to net the rewards only real relationships can provide.

-I am grateful to the Women's Theatre Festival NC for featuring the first staged version of “The Woodstock Tontine,” and especially to director Lucia Foster, the devoted actors and the crew.
-As a rookie playwright, I took what I learned from this festival premiere and the reviews the show received and proceeded to rewrite, edit and shorten the script considerably.
-It's a better play and, hopefully, it will find its way to other venues in the future, as we draw closer to the 50th anniversary of the summer of love!
+I am grateful to the Women’s Theatre Festival NC for featuring the festival premier of “The Wood$tock Tontine,” and especially to director Lucia Foster, the devoted actors and the crew.
+As a rookie playwright, I took what I learned from this early iteration and proceeded to rewrite, edit and shorten the script considerably.
+Following further readings, the stakes have been raised and the characters have taken some turns of their own — much to my surprise!
+It’s a better story and, hopefully, it will find its way to other venues, as we pay homage to Woodstock and to the generation whose lives were forever changed!